twadada/Machine-Translation/README.md

 # Machine-Translation

-An attention-based neural machine translation model.[Luong et al., 2015]
+Chainer implementation of an attention-based neural machine translation model.[Luong et al., 2015]

 ## About
 This software is a python3 implementation of attention-based neural machine translation (NMT) model proposed by [Luong et al., 2015].
 More specifically, it uses bidirectional LSTMs as an encoder and a single LSTM as a decoder.
 For the attention mechanism, it uses general attention.
 Sentence length is kept the same in each mini-batch to avoid padding.
 As a neural network toolkit, it uses Chainer.